ericvc/Bayesian-NLME-Models/README.md

-have found that these models are particularly well-suited for time series data due to their flexibility, which can capture chages in characteristic rates over segments of a curve, and the ease with which model parameters can be interpreted.
+have found that these models are particularly well-suited for time series data due to their flexibility, which can capture chages in characteristic rates over segments of a curve, and the ease with which the model parameters can be interpreted.
 For example, in many cases, model parameters will correspond to important locations along the support axis where the midpoint or other key features of a logistic curve occur.
 Pinheiro and Bates (2000) also show that these models can be easily extended to incorporate hierachical data structures.
-For these reasons, I generally prefer nonlinear mixed-effect models over non-parametric methods for fitting nonlinear curves, such as splines or generalized additive models.
+For these reasons, I generally prefer NLME models over non-parametric methods for fitting nonlinear curves, such as splines or generalized additive models.

-In the past, a major drawback of NLMEs was that they could be difficult to fit using maximum likelihood and related optimization methods.
-This is due to the multimodal nature of the posterior distribution of nonlinear models specifically and multilevel models more generally.
-Often times, fitting these models also required providing the optimization algorithm with informative starting values or by using specialized functions to search a grid of potential starting values to locate a favorable region of the parameter space (see `nlme::SSlogis`).
+In the past, a major drawback of NLMEs was that they could be difficult to fit using maximum likelihood or related optimization methods due to the multimodal nature of the posterior distributions.
+As a result, the posteriors of nonlinear models specifically, and multilevel models more generally, often defy the common assumption of these methods that the posterior can be approximated by Gaussian distributions.
+Furthermore, fitting these models also required providing the optimization algorithm with informative starting values or by using specialized functions to search a grid of potential starting values to locate a favorable region of the parameter space to begin optimization (see `nlme::SSlogis`).

 Advances in Bayesian estimation since Pinheiro and Bates’ (2000) book have largely circumvented these issues.
 The latest MCMC sampling algorithms (e.g., No-U-Turn and Hamiltonian Monte Carlo) are capable of efficiently exploring the parameter space of even poorly behaved (i.e., multimodal and non-Gaussian) model posteriors, and can therefore provide reliable estimates of mulitlevel parameters.
-Relatedly, Bayesian estimation of NLME models may also be less sensitive to poor choices of starting values.
+Additionally, Bayesian estimation of NLME models may also be less sensitive to poor choices of starting values.
 Using Stan, potential starting values for the algorithm are sampled from a parameter’s prior distribution (if none are provided